gerardroche/gerardroche.github.io/src/2023/07/25/add-a-file-to-the-staging-area/index.md

 This won't work if the file is **not** located within your current working directory.

-How can you determine the current working directory (cwd)?
+How can you determine the current working directory?

 ```vim
 :pwd